Sarasota Chamber Orchestra performs with Urbanite actors

-SARASOTA — The Chamber Orchestra of Sarasota, with conductor Robert Vodnoy, will perform its winter concert at 7:30 p.m.
-Feb.
-11 at the Church of the Redeemer, 222 S. Palm Ave. in Sarasota.
+The Chamber Orchestra of Sarasota, with conductor Robert Vodnoy, will perform its winter concert on Feb.
+11 at the Church of the Redeemer.

 The program is titled “British Night” and features music by English composers plus music and monologues associated with four plays by William Shakespeare.